IRetr-0/Non-deterministic-finite-automaton-in-c/README.md

 # Non-deterministic-finite-automaton-in-c
-non deterministic finite automaton in c, using a 3x3 matrice as the data struct
+non deterministic finite automaton in c, using a 3x3 matrix as the data struct